SCIInstitute/ShapeWorks/docs/use-cases/use-cases.md

 When a use case runs, the appropriate zipped data downloads to `Examples/Python/Data/`.
 The data is then extracted to `Examples/Python/output/use_case_name/` where all the output from running the use case is also saved.

-The downloaded data includes the raw input data (segmentations, meshes, and/or images) as well as the expected output from both the final grooming step of the use case (i.e., distance transforms) and the optimized shape model (particle files and XML).
+The downloaded data includes the raw input data (segmentations, meshes, and/or images) as well as the expected output from both the final grooming step of the use case (i.e., distance transforms) and the optimized shape model (particle files and project excel sheets).

-An "analyze.xml" file is included so that the resulting shape model can be visualized in Studio without running the use case.
+An "project.xlsx" file is included so that the resulting shape model can be visualized in Studio without running the use case.
 For example, to view the shape model downloaded for the ellipsoid use case run:
 ```
-$ cd Examples/Python/Output/ellipsoid/
+$ cd Examples/Python/Output/ellipsoid/ellipsoid_1mode/
+$ cp shape_model ../
-$ ShapeWorksStudio ellipsoid-v0/shape_models/ellipsoid/analyze_128.xml
+$ ShapeWorksStudio ellipsoid_multiscale.xlsx
 ```

 ### Use Cases Arguments